Quasimaps to moduli spaces of sheaves on a $K3$ surface: Abstract

 \section{Abstract}

-This article is the second in a series of three articles, the aim of which is to study various correspondences between four enumerative theories associated to a surface $S$: Gromov--Witten theory of $S^{[n]}$, orbifold Gromov--Witten theory of $[S^{(n)}]$, relative Gromov--Witten theory of $S\times C$ for a nodal curve $C$ and relative Donaldson--Thomas theory of $S\times C$.

-In this article, we focus on quasimaps to moduli spaces of sheaves on a K3 surface $S$.
-We construct a surjective cosection of the obstruction theory of moduli spaces of $\epsilon$-stable quasimaps.
-We then establish reduced wall-crossing formulas, which relate reduced Gromov--Witten theory of moduli spaces of sheaves on $S$ and reduced Donaldson--Thomas theory of $S\times C$.

-As applications, we prove the wall-crossing part of Igusa cusp form conjecture; higher-rank/rank-one relative Donaldson--Thomas correspondence on $S\times C$, if $g(C)\leq1$; relative Donaldson--Thomas/Pandharipande--Thomas correspondence on $S\times \p^1$.
+In this article, we study quasimaps to moduli spaces of sheaves on a $K3$ surface $S$.
+We construct a surjective cosection of the obstruction theory of moduli spaces of quasimaps.
+We then establish reduced wall-crossing formulas which relate the reduced Gromov--Witten theory of moduli spaces of sheaves on $S$ and the reduced Donaldson--Thomas theory of $S\times C$, where $C$ is a nodal curve.
+As applications, we prove the Hilbert-schemes part of the Igusa cusp form conjecture; higher-rank/rank-one Donaldson--Thomas correspondence with relative insertions on $S\times C$, if $g(C)\leq1$; Donaldson--Thomas/Pandharipande--Thomas correspondence with relative insertions on $S\times \p^1$.